Daniel-Ezekiel/chinook-music-store/README.md

 > ### 4.
 Searching the Database

 Another functionality implemented in the Chinook Music Store project is one that allows that user to filter through the list of Albums in the Database based on their search query.
-To use this feature, the user can enter value in the search field as shown below and select an option, whether to filter/search by Album Title or Artist name and on clicking the Search button, they get their search results.
+To use this feature, the user enters a value in the search field as shown in the right-hand side of the image below and selects an option, whether to filter/search by Album Title or Artist name.

 ![Searching by artist name](img/doc-images/search.png)

+On clicking the Search button, a request is sent to search through the database to get their search results.
 On clicking the search button to search for Albums by Accept, here is the result

 ![Sorting options](img/doc-images/search-example.png)